crymansqua/TeamUp/README.md

-Introduction
+##Introduction

 The "Team Up" project is a collaborative platform designed to facilitate team formation and collaboration in cybersecurity projects.
 It provides a centralized space for individuals and organizations to connect, collaborate, and form project teams.
 The platform aims to enhance collaboration and project outcomes by offering a user-friendly interface and robust skill-matching algorithms tailored to the cybersecurity domain.

-2. Database Structure
+##Database Structure:

 The database schema consists of the following tables
-● projects: Stores information about projects, including title, description, start date, end date, creator ID, and creation timestamp.
+ projects: Stores information about projects, including title, description, start date, end date, creator ID, and creation timestamp.
-● project_members: Maps project IDs to user IDs, indicating which users are members of each project.
+ project_members: Maps project IDs to user IDs, indicating which users are members of each project.
-● project_skills: Links projects to specific skills required for each project, including the proficiency level required for each skill.
+ project_skills: Links projects to specific skills required for each project, including the proficiency level required for each skill.
-● skills: Contains a list of skills along with their IDs and names.
+ skills: Contains a list of skills along with their IDs and names.
-● users: Stores user information, including user ID, username, email, password, and creation timestamp.
+ users: Stores user information, including user ID, username, email, password, and creation timestamp.
-● user_skills: Associates users with their skills and proficiency levels.
+ user_skills: Associates users with their skills and proficiency levels.

-Setting Up XAMPP and phpMyAdmin for the "Team Up" Project Step 1: Installing XAMPP
+##Setting Up XAMPP and phpMyAdmin for the "Team Up" Project Step 1: Installing XAMPP
 1. DownloadXAMPP:GototheApacheFriendswebsiteanddownloadtheXAMPP installer suitable for your operating system (Windows, macOS, or Linux).
 2. Installation:Runthedownloadedinstallerandfollowtheon-screeninstructions.
 Choose the components you want to install, including Apache, MySQL, PHP, and phpMyAdmin.
 3. Configuration:Duringinstallation,youmayneedtoconfigureportsforApache and MySQL to avoid conflicts with other applications.
 By default, Apache uses port 80, and MySQL uses port 3306.